Access to healthcare services

 You should register with your nearest health centre soon after your move to the UK.
 Your surgery will then assign a doctor, known as a 'general practioner' or 'GP', who will oversee your routine medical care.
 There is no charge for basic healthcare, e.g. general consultations at a GP practice or at any hospital (your GP will refer you if you need non-urgent hospital care).
 However, you may be required to pay some or all the cost of prescription medicines, dental or eye treatment.
 If you require further information about healthcare, healthcare resources and counselling in the UK, please consult the University's Occupational Health Service pages.

 If you are here for less than six months, or are here on an Academic Visitor visa of any length, then you are only entitled to free NHS hospital treatment in emergency situations.
-For non-emergency cover, you should either bring your EHIC card with you (for residents of the European Economic Area - see above), or arrange private medical insurance for the remainder of your stay.
+For non-emergency cover, you should either bring your EHIC card with you (for residents of the European Economic Area - see above), or arrange private medical insurance for the duration of your stay.